DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         of a given section that vanishes at the top of the screen is its header.
     </p>
     <p>
-        In this section, you’ll implement
+        In this section, you'll implement
         <em>
             Sticky Headers
         </em>